Not long before I started a grueling two months of chemotherapy, I was given a long list of potential side effects that I might experience.

-I also recommend practicing good sleep hygiene as best as you can because every little bit does help.
+I also recommend adopting good sleep habits in general, because every little bit does help.
 And work on the anxiety side of things using your support network and any other options available to you.

 Please share your story and thoughts in the comments below.